 Ethiopia: A dispatch from West Tigray and North Amhara

-… In mid-November, after the first week of … and deliver medicines and supplies to health care facilities and ambulances, which we had …
+… and deliver medicines and supplies to health care facilities and ambulances, which we had … know some hospitals there are already running dangerously low on supplies. …

-… In mid-November, after the first week of … and deliver medicines and supplies to health care facilities and ambulances, which we had …
+… and deliver medicines and supplies to health care facilities and ambulances, which we had … know some hospitals there are already running dangerously low on supplies. …

-… Addis Ababa (ICRC)–A day after fighting around the Tigray state capital Mekelle, local hospitals and health facilities are running dangerously low on medical supplies to care for the wounded as well as other mounting …
+… state capital Mekelle, local hospitals and health facilities are running dangerously low on medical supplies to care for the wounded as well as other mounting …

-… International humanitarian law (IHL) prohibits … ensure the provision of access to appropriate care for all victims/survivors without … treatment’; or ‘serious injury to body or health’.
-See, for example, ICTY, Prlić, Trial …
+… ensure the provision of access to appropriate care for all victims/survivors without … treatment’; or ‘serious injury to body or health’.
+See, for example, ICTY, Prlić, Trial … special measures to protect children from the dangers of armed conflict, including sexual …

-… Since 2014, the Lake Chad crisis has been … to leave for their own safety.
-Schools, health facilities and humanitarian … no longer move freely, and access to health care, education and markets is disrupted. …
+… to leave for their own safety.
+Schools, health facilities and humanitarian … no longer move freely, and access to health care, education and markets is disrupted. … in situations where humanitarians are in real danger.
+The ICRC engages in dialogue with all …

-… persist One month after a ceasefire deal in the Nagorno-Karabakh conflict came into … hygiene facilities, clean water Mental health and psychosocial support Damage to … the region, as of early December: HEALTH CARE 15 hospitals and medical facilities …
+… bodies from the battlefield are extremely dangerous because the terrain is littered with … hygiene facilities, clean water Mental health and psychosocial support Damage to … the region, as of early December: HEALTH CARE 15 hospitals and medical facilities …

-… Over 41 per cent of health-care workers reported having experienced some form of violence in the …
+… Over 41 per cent of health-care workers reported having experienced some … Mirwais Khan, who heads the Health Care in Danger (HCiD) initiative of the ICRC.
+"We …

-… Joanne Nanguhori is from East Sepik and Jinny Mombu from Southern Highlands, but they share the same passion – to take care of the sick and the vulnerable.
+… but they share the same passion – to take care of the sick and the vulnerable.
 This … of Nursing in 2018.
-Joanne's work with rural health facilities brought her face to face …
+Joanne's work with rural health facilities brought her face to face … specialized nurses, birth complications and dangers associated with pregnancy can go …

-… Prohibition of Nuclear Weapons (TPNW) entering into force, we celebrate this essential … nuclear weapons and a big win for planetary health.
-The International Committee of the Red … challenges for providing medical care and other humanitarian assistance to …
+… nuclear weapons and a big win for planetary health.
+The International Committee of the Red … challenges for providing medical care and other humanitarian assistance to … of nuclear war."
+Experts now assess that the danger of nuclear war is as great as it was …

-… With many meteorological stations having fallen into disuse or now obsolete, the … serious in a country where access to health care is extremely limited.
-The situation is …
+… serious in a country where access to health care is extremely limited.
+The situation is … Swiddening is bad for the environment and dangerous for those who clear the land in this …

-… was the Spanish flu of 1918, which reportedly infected 500 million people—one-third of the … 2021).
+… 2021).
 It took the lives of many frontline health workers, destroyed economies, and … disinfectant wipes and rubber gloves.
-Healthcare staff in the above-mentioned places of …
+Healthcare staff in the above-mentioned places of … Geneva Conventions protecting journalists on dangerous missions and on Ethics of …

 Try one of the following resources: